Pray for our troops!

 it is like not to be free.

-As proud Americans (and Iowans) we're proud of Col. George "Bud" Day, a native from Sioux City, Iowa.
-He
+As proud Americans (and Iowans) we'll always be proud of Col. George "Bud" Day, a native from Sioux City,

-is a retired U.S. Air Force Colonel and Command Pilot who served during the Vietnam War.
-His years of service include five
+Iowa.
+He was a retired U.S. Air Force Colonel and Command Pilot who served during the Vietnam War.
+His years of service include

-years and seven months as a Prisoner of War in North Vietnam.
-He is the most decorated U.S. service member since General Douglas
+five years and seven months as a Prisoner of War in North Vietnam.
+He was the most decorated U.S. service member since General

-MacArthur.
-Col. Day has received some seventy decorations, a majority for actions in combat.
-In addition, Col. Day is a recipient
+Douglas MacArthur.
+Col. Day received some seventy decorations, a majority for actions in combat.
+In addition, Col. Day was

-Yes, Col. Day is a remarkable man and one of America's greatest heroes.
-We've had the great honor of meeting him
+Yes, Col. Day was a remarkable man and one of America's greatest heroes.
+We had the great honor of meeting him

 - an experience we will always treasure.
-Col. Day deeply loves his country and freedom.
-He solidly believes in the U.S.
+Col. Day deeply loved his country and freedom.
+He solidly believed in the U.S.

 Constitution and freedom.
-But, Col. Day would be first to tell you that complete freedom
+But, Col. Day would have been the first to tell you that complete

 live in the land of the free because of the brave.
 God bless our veterans and our servicemen and women!